 Several California Vehicle Code sections were modified after the passage of this law to conform with AB 91, including such sections as administrative suspension section (CVC 13353.3) that now terminate a suspension upon installation of an IID when a driver loses admin per se hearing.

 Effective January 1 of 2019, the IID law in California changes to require all DUI drivers to install ignition interlock devices in their cars.
 This law was signed by Governor Brown because the IID is very effective in stopping repeat offenders from drinking and driving.
-The consequence for a person convicted of a DUI is a significant increase in the cost of DUI, that is estimated now to be over $10,000.00.
-After SB1046 takes effect, a first offender DUI will have to have an Ignition Interlock Device in his car for 5 month.
+The consequence for a person convicted of a DUI is a significant increase in the cost of DUI, which is estimated now to be over $10,000.00.
+After SB1046 takes effect, a first offender DUI will have to have an Ignition Interlock Device in his car for 5 months.
 A second offender will have to have an IID for one year.
-A third offense DUI will require IID for 2 years and a 4th offense will require 3 years of IID.
-IID costs are approximately $70 per month to calibrate the breathalyzer.
+A third offense DUI will require IID for 2 years and a 4th offense will require 3 years of an IID.
+The IID costs are approximately $70 per month to calibrate the breathalyzer.
 According to some research, an IID reduces repeat offenses by 70%.
-SB 1046 makes an incentive to install ignition interlock device by given restricted driver’s licenses to people who were previously not eligible to drive.
+SB 1046 makes an incentive to install an ignition interlock device by given restricted driver’s licenses to people who were previously not eligible to drive.

 Under newly enacted VC 13353.6 a person who lost his or her driver’s license under an APS procedure can now obtain a restricted license right away as long as he or she enrolls in an Alcohol Education Class (AB 541 for 1st offender) and installs an IID in his or her car.
 Prior to January 1, 2019, a DUI driver had to wait 1 month to apply for a restricted license.
-This requirement is now eliminated with and IID and alcohol education program.
+This requirement is now eliminated with an IID and alcohol education program.

 (818) 921 7744 Call anytime to get a free consultation with Los Angeles DUI Attorney.